-McDonald's decision to withdraw an application for a restaurant in Moama has opened the door for another convenience restaurant to open at the site.By Ruth Clayton
+McDonald's decision to withdraw an application for a restaurant in Moama has opened the door for another convenience restaurant to open at the site.RUTH CLAYTON December 14, 2012 4:58am

 McDonald’s has withdrawn its application for a restaurant in Moama.

 On November 28, McDonald’s withdrew its application to have a restaurant at the site on 44-48 Meninya St, Moama, but the Riverine Herald understands the site’s landowner, of Pigatto Superannuation, is in discussions with other convenience restaurants to open at the site.

 The withdrawal coincides with a Murray Shire Council decision on Tuesday to give approval for a restaurant at the site.